Tesla, Inc. PESTEL/PESTLE Analysis & Recommendations

 3. Dealership sales regulation in the United States (opportunity & threat)

 Tesla has opportunities to safely expand its business overseas, considering expanding international patent protection.
-In addition, this PESTEL/PESTLE analysis identifies the opportunity to promote the company’s electric vehicles and energy solutions products, based on energy consumption regulations that client organizations must follow.
-Also, the business has an opportunity to grow through direct sales, which is allowed in many states in the U.S. However, based on the SWOT Analysis of Tesla, Inc., this external factor is also a threat, considering that other states do not allow direct sales and, instead, require dealerships to transact with customers in the automotive market.
-The legal conditions of the remote or macro-environment shown in this part of the PESTEL/PESTLE analysis point out that Tesla can expect growth opportunities.
+In addition, this PESTLE analysis identifies the opportunity to promote the company’s electric vehicles and energy solutions, based on energy consumption regulations that organizations must follow.
+Also, the business has an opportunity to grow through direct sales, which is allowed in some states in the U.S. However, based on the SWOT analysis of Tesla, this external factor is also a threat, considering that other states do not allow direct sales and, instead, require dealerships to transact with customers in the automotive market.
+The legal conditions shown in this part of the PESTLE analysis point out that Tesla has growth opportunities.

-Tesla, Inc.’s profitability improves over time.
+Tesla’s profitability improves over time.
 Elon Musk’s leadership and popularity are among the factors behind this performance.
-The company is also in a position to improve its operations in the global automotive market, addressing the competitive landscape determined in the Porter’s Five Forces analysis of Tesla Inc. The company, however, needs to continuously evolve to account for the trends shown in this PESTEL/PESTLE analysis.
-These trends affect all businesses in the automotive, battery/energy storage and energy generation industries.
-Thus, the corporation must also consider its business condition relative to other automakers and energy solutions providers.
+This PESTEL analysis demonstrates that the company is also in a position to improve its operations in the global automotive market, addressing the competitive landscape determined in the Five Forces analysis of Tesla, Inc. The company, however, needs to continuously evolve to account for the trends shown in this PESTLE analysis.
+These trends affect all businesses in the automotive, battery/energy storage, and energy generation industries.
+The corporation must also consider its business condition relative to other automakers and energy solutions providers.

-As shown in this PESTEL/PESTLE analysis of Tesla Inc., there are a variety of opportunities that facilitate further growth of the business.
-For example, free trade agreements make it easier to expand internationally.
+As shown in this PESTEL analysis of Tesla, there are a variety of opportunities that can facilitate the further growth of the business.
+For example, free-trade agreements make it easier to expand internationally.
 Thus, a recommendation is for the company to globally expand its operations.
-It is also recommended that the business increase its marketing aggressiveness to increase its market share, especially in countries other than the United States.
-This move could reduce market-based risk, considering that Tesla has limited sales operations in overseas markets.
+Based on this PESTLE analysis, it is also recommended that the business increase its marketing aggressiveness to increase its market share, especially in countries other than the United States.
+This move can reduce market-based risk, considering that Tesla has limited sales and operations in markets other than the U.S. and China.

 References